opus1269/screensaver/docs/faq.md

 * **Can you hide the cursor when the screensaver is displayed?**

     **Update:** As of Chrome version 60 this has been fixed.
-It may still be broken on Mac though.
+It may still be broken on Mac and Chromebooks though.

     There is bug in Chrome that prevents this.
 It was working on MS Windows computers until Chrome Version 58 broke it.
 It has been broken on Chrome OS